Skip to content

 Multi SMS limits

-Large SMS batches is limited to only allow up to 10 000 recipients and 1 000 SMS in a single request.
+Large SMS batches are limited to only allow up to 10 000 recipients and 1 000 SMS messages in a single request.

 Request JSON Object:

 • class (string) - Default “standard”.
-The message class, “standard”, “premium” or “secret” to use for this request.
+The message class can be set to either “standard”, “premium” or “secret” to use for this request.
 If specified it must be the same for all messages in the request.
 The secret class can be used to blur the message content you send, used for very sensitive data.
 It is priced as Premium Class and uses the same routes, which anonymizes all sensitive data in your message once it has been sent.
 Access to the secret class is very strictly controlled.

 • message (string) - The content of the SMS, always specified in UTF-8 encoding, which we will transcode depending on the “encoding” field.
 The default is the usual GSM-7 encoding.
 Required unless payload is specified.